Córdoba Province, Argentina: Geography

 Winter temperatures average a high of 15 to 18 C and lows of 2 to 4 C, but marked variations are possible: northerly winds can push values up to 30 °C and southerly winds can keep afternoon temperatures at 6 °C and bring nighttime temperatures to -5 °C. The air is often humid in winter, and thick fog is very common.
 Snowfall is very rare, almost unheard of in the northeast, but snowstorms can occur: in 2007, between 10 and 20 cm covered a significant part of the region, and temperatures plummeted to -9 °C in most areas (16F).
 Spring is very variable, alternating between very intense heat waves and cool weather periods with severe thunderstorms, hail and strong winds.
 Total precipitation is over 850 mm along the border with Santa Fe and diminishes to about 700 mm in the west, reaching a minimum of about 600 mm in the southernmost part of the province.
 This climate allows eastern Córdoba to be the nation's main producer of soybeans and peanuts, and a large producer of maize and dairy products.

-The foothills of the Sierras are known for their pleasant weather: summer days are slightly cooler and the air feels much dryer despite high precipitation; winters are much dryer with less fog and less wind, and more pleasant sunny days.
+The foothills of the Sierras are known for their pleasant weather: summer days are slightly cooler and the air feels much drier despite high precipitation; winters are much drier with less fog and less wind, and more pleasant sunny days.
 The eastern slopes of the sierras experience the highest precipitation: usually about 900 mm, with some spots averaging up to 1200 mm which fall exclusively in the form of very heavy thunderstorms in the summer.
 Snowfall occurs more frequently in the sierras, but is rarely heavy due to the dryness of the air.

 The weather in the Pampa de Achala is very variable because of the high altitude: generally speaking, the strong radiation provides pleasant summer afternoons, but temperatures at night can be very cold.
 Frost can happen throughout the year, and winters are extremely dry with nights well below 0 °C. Temperatures well under -15 °C have been recorded, and snowfall is very common but in small quantities due to the lack of precipitation during the colder months.
 Summer thunderstorms can be very violent, bringing large hail, frequent lightning and high winds.